Adobe Generative AI Beta User Guidelines

 • Engaging in schemes or third-party services to boost account engagement (artificially increasing the number of appreciations, views, or other metrics)

-Using Adobe’s generative AI features to create content that violates third-party copyright, trademark, or other rights is prohibited.
-This may include, but is not limited to, entering text prompts to generate a third-party brand logo or uploading an input image that includes a third party’s copyrighted content.
+Using Adobe’s generative AI features to create, upload, or share content that violates third-party copyright, trademark, privacy, publicity, or other rights is prohibited.
+This may include, but is not limited to, entering text prompts designed to generate copyrighted, trademarked, or otherwise infringing content, uploading an input or reference image that includes a third party’s copyrighted content, generating text that plagiarizes third-party content, or using a third party’s personal information in violation of their privacy or data protection rights.
 If you’re not sure whether your content violates the rights of a third party, you may want to reach out to an attorney or consult publicly available reference materials at the following:

 We may take action on your Adobe account if we discover content or behavior that violates these Guidelines.
 For more information about what you can and can’t do while using Adobe’s generative AI features, please refer to your agreement with Adobe.